 Unfortunately, Netflix’s agreements with its content providers mean that the content that’s available in the United States might not be available to users located in another country.

-Until January 2016, when Netflix announced that they would begin actively blocking VPN and proxy server users from accessing their movie and television content, almost any VPN could reliably access the service.
+Until January 2016, when Netflix announced that they would begin actively preventing VPN and proxy server users from accessing their movie and television content, almost any VPN could reliably access the service.

 Since then, many VPN services have dropped out of the IP battle and no longer advertise Netflix access as one of their benefits.
 TunnelBear is one of those VPN services.